muratk3n/thirdwave/en/README.md

 # Tweets

-Used to think 90s was our zenith but 19th century might be it.
-If you are in the right geo, good science, exploration, no climate change, good diet..
+Used to think 90s was our zenith but maybe it was 19th century.
+In the right geo, there is good science, exploration, no climate change, good diet..

 ---